ratatu2john/SimpleAndroidChat/README.md

-A simple Android chat application demonstrating client-server architecture using Java multithreading.
+A simple Android chat application (based on [SimpleChat](https://github.com/ratatu2john/SimpleChat)) demonstrating client-server architecture using Java multithreading.
 The project consists of two parts: a **server** (handles connections and messaging) and a **client** (user interface for chatting).

 ## Key Features